OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 Opening the add-ons manager
 --------------------------------------------------------------------------------

 #.
 Select :menuselection:`Tools --> Addons manager`.
-After a while it will a appear the
+After a while the
-   *Install package* window.
+   *Install package* window will appear.
 #.
 Within the *Install package* window, select the option *Installation from URL*.
 #.
 Choose the repo URL shown in the picture.
 #.
 Click on the *Next* button.